 - Excess calories: Being overweight exacerbates back pain.

-7. Epsom Salt & Magnesium
+7. Epsom Salt and Magnesium

 Signs of magnesium deficiency include muscle pain, fibromyalgia and leg cramps.
 By soaking your whole body or even just your feet in Epsom salt, you can increase your internal magnesium levels, which are essential to your muscles working properly and avoiding the need for muscle relaxers.